traumst/neon-chat/README.md

-# prplchat
+# Neon chat

 Minimalistic chat app built using server-components on go + htmx.
 Default colorscheme is a personal preference, with light/dark mode on the horizon.
 This app is being build as an excercise for me to
 - learn go
-- further explore htmx abilities
 - explore server sent events as websocket alternative
+- further explore htmx attributes
 - fiddle with tailwind
 - <s>prove react is overrated</s>
+- finish a project for a change

 ## How to run